GLOBAL MARKETS-Stocks rally on renewed trade talk optimism, yields rise

 Paulsen said the ADP National Employment Report is not that closely correlated with the payrolls data compiled by the U.S. Labor Department, which will release its November report on Friday.
 A slowdown in jobs creation in a tight labor market is understandable, he also said.

-The 10-year German bund' s DE10YT=RR yield rose 1 basis point to -0.337% and yields across the euro area followed suit, rising by 1 to 2 basis points.
+The 10-year German bund' s DE10YT=RR yield rose about 3 basis points to -0.316% and yields across the euro area followed suit, rising by 2 to 3 basis points.

 Oil prices jumped ahead of an expected extension to production curbs by the Organization of the Petroleum Exporting Countries and its allies.
 More support came from industry data showing a larger-than-forecast drop in U.S. crude stockpiles.